Jawaharlal Nehru Stadium (Margao): Beginning

 Fatorda stadium was built in a record six months by the then Sports Minister Monte (D') Cruz.
 It was opened in 1989 as a football-only stadium but in less than a year was redeveloped to include cricket.
 On 25 October 1989 the first cricket ODI was played between Australia and Sri Lanka in Nehru Cup.

 Football clubs using the stadium

-The stadium during a 2007–08 I-League match between Salgaocar FC and Dempo.
+The stadium during a 2007–08 I-League match between Salgaocar and Dempo.

-In 2006, before the 2007–08 I-League, all four Goan clubs (Dempo S.C., Churchill Brothers S.C., Salgaocar S.C., and Sporting Clube de Goa) announced that The Fatorda would be used as the home for all four teams' I-League matches.
-In the next season of I-League, Vasco S.C. too used the stadium as home ground.
+In 2006, before the 2007–08 I-League, all four Goan clubs (Dempo, Churchill Brothers, Salgaocar, and Sporting Clube de Goa) announced that The Fatorda would be used as the home for all four teams' I-League matches.
+In the next season of I-League, Vasco too used the stadium as home ground.
 The Indian Super League club FC Goa have been tenants of the stadium since 2014.

 Facilities

 In 2014 it was upgraded according to the latest FIFA specifications.
 It is designed with a 20,000 seating capacity.
 The stadium complex provides two levels of fan seating arrangement along with a VIP area.
 Facilities include arena lighting, natural turf, broadcast room, TV studio, player dressing rooms, match delegates area, doping control rooms, medical rooms for players and spectators, VIP lounge, corporate boxes, media tribune and media working stations, press conference area, mixed zone area, CCTV cameras, a swimming pool, multipurpose gymnasium and parking facilities.
 It is regarded as one of the most well maintained football grounds in the Indian subcontinent.

 On 1 October 2022, it was announced that India's First Hybrid Pitch will be installed in this Stadium ahead of FIFA U-17 Women's World Cup 2022.